-Charlestown opened for occupancy in December 1983 thanks to the tireless efforts of our founder, John Erickson.
-To celebrate the 35th Anniversary, residents John Strumsky and others published a book “The History of Charlestown.”
+2023 is the 40th Anniversary of Charlestown.
+Charlestown opened for occupancy in December 1983, thanks to the tireless efforts of our founder, John Erickson.
+To celebrate the 35th Anniversary in 2019, residents John Strumsky and others published a book “The History of Charlestown.”
 The Harmonizers appear on pages 75 and 240-243.
 The previouis Director, Evelyn Chesnutt, and husband Lon are featured on pp. 268 and 269.
 The then Webmaster is shown with late wife Anne attending the 25th Charlestown Gala in 2013 on page 246.
 Harmonizers Sondra and Charles Tucker are shown attending the 26th Gala the next year at the bottom.
 Sondra also on pp. 200, 302, 303.
 Assistant accompanist, Marty King, on pp. 282-4, Inez Buis as Gracie Allen at the “Charlie Club Show” in 2002, page 163.
 Same show, the Langbehns singing a duet, page 164, also on page 300.
 Phyl Lansing, page 304.
 Elzata Murphy and Jack Coster, page 300.
 Sandra Tucker and David Douds in Fruits of Our Labor in 2015 on page 143.

 The Muriel Caulfield Auditorium on page 84, named in 1989 in honor of Muriel Caulfield on page 164.
 She appears on pp. 136, 159-151.
 If you find any more Harmonizers in the history, please let us know.